Tony Garnett: Work with Ken Loach and others

 Recruited by Roger Smith, he became an assistant story editor at the BBC, working on The Wednesday Play.
-The plays he worked on included the "very, very personal" Up the Junction (1965), directed by Loach, which features a then still illegal abortion, but he was soon under contract as a producer.
+The plays he worked on included the "very, very personal" Up the Junction (1965), directed by Loach, which features an illegal abortion, but he was soon under contract as a producer.
 The best known of his contributions to The Wednesday Play series in this role is the docudrama Cathy Come Home (1966), again directed by Loach.
 Garnett in 1967 introduced Loach to writer Jim Allen, who would be one of the director's collaborators for a quarter of a century.
-Garnett worked with Allen too, sometimes independently of Loach (The Lump, 1967), but also with him on such works as Allen's The Big Flame (1969), which had been shot in February and March 1968, but was withheld from transmission by the BBC.
+Garnett worked with Allen too, sometimes independently of Loach (The Lump, 1967) but also with him on such works as Allen's The Big Flame (1969), which had been shot in February and March 1968, but was withheld from transmission by the BBC.

 Together with dramatist David Mercer, fellow producers Kenith Trodd and James MacTaggart, and literary agent Clive Goodwin, Garnett founded Kestrel Productions, which was conceived as an autonomous unit connected with London Weekend Television.
 The arrangement led to the production of seventeen television dramas within two years.
 He and his colleagues, though, found the experience as limiting as they had their period at the BBC.
 LWT required Garnett and his colleagues to mainly use their television studio and record on video tape, only allowing them to shoot on film and on location occasionally.
 Despite this, as Kestrel Films, the production company had an interest in the feature films Kes (1969), based on a Barry Hines novel, and Family Life (1971), from a television play by David Mercer.
 Both were produced by Garnett and directed by Loach.